New York Air: Union disputes

-Texas Air and Lorenzo's poor attitude towards labor unions lead to New York Air being established as a non-union company, angering the Airline Pilots Association (ALPA), as well as staff at Texas International Airlines, also a Texas Air subsidiary, who branded New York Air as a 'runaway shop'.
+New York Air was established as a non-union company, angering the Airline Pilots Association (ALPA), as well as staff at Texas International Airlines, also a Texas Air subsidiary, who branded New York Air as a 'runaway shop'.
 A week after New York Air commenced operations, a number of Texas International employees began picketing outside LaGuardia Airport, claiming that the airline was an attempt by Texas Air to get around Texas International's union contracts, and that the company was seeking to remove unionized staff by shifting operations to the non-union New York Air.
 Meehan denied this, stating that New York Air was "completely separate from Texas International" and would be prepared to negotiate contracts if its staff chose to unionize.

 ALPA soon began a full-scale campaign with the intention of preventing New York Air from growing as a non-union airline.
 In July 1981, ALPA set up what it called a 'political campaign-style operation', with a call centre and volunteers mailing informational material, against the airline.
 Leaflets and brochures were created, describing New York Air as 'Texas Air's Bad Apple' (a play on New York's 'Big Apple' nickname, and referencing the apple icon in New York Air's logo), and containing damning statistics about the airline, such as its poor on-time record and reputation for overbooked flights.
-Badges with printed 'Please Don't Fly New York Air' titles on were also produced.
+Badges with printed 'Please Don't Fly New York Air' titles on them were also produced.
 The materials used an edited version of the New York Air logo with a rotten apple.
 In August 1981, ALPA began picketing in Boston and Washington DC.

 In what ALPA described as a 'desperate attempt' to gain business, the airline began offering limited-time 29 cent fares, which could only be purchased in-person.
+The 29-cent fares were actually a one-day promotion to attract media attention when New York Air inaugurated service between New York and Boston in February 1981.
 These promotional fares created large crowds of people seeking to purchase New York Air tickets.
 Images of these crowds were broadcast by local media, who then repeated ALPA's claims and brought attention to its campaign against the airline.
 ALPA picketers also handed out anti-New York Air leaflets and material to those waiting to purchase promotional fares.

 Months after the campaign commenced, Lorenzo agreed to a new contract for Texas International pilots, however didn't offer a contract to New York Air pilots.
 ALPA planned to begin picketing at Newark Airport, however then began winding down the campaign in order to focus on supporting the 1981 Air Traffic Controllers strike.